mankaine/Finance_program/README.md

 # Finance_program

-# Hello there.

-# Published 8 April 2016
+Published 8 April 2016
-# Author: mankaine
+Author: mankaine

-# This program is intended to log and finance your budget.
+This program is intended to log and finance your budget.

 ## CHANGELOG
-# Revision TBA
+Revision TBA